rdegges/rdegges-blog/articles/2010/how-to-streamline-asterisk.md

 ## Tips for Slimming

-At some point during this article, you've probably thought to yourself, “How do I know which modules are absolutely essential to my setup?”.
+At some point during this article, you've probably thought to yourself, "How do I know which modules are absolutely essential to my setup?".

 If you aren't able to figure it out, there's one foolproof way to figure it out: trial-and-error.